Yasujiro Ozu

 A group of low-class men and women are sitting in a room and listening to a narrative ballad about the true love of a geisha.
 A man tries to wake up his child who is bored into sleep.
 The man notices a coin purse that someone lost, and at first takes it, but then puts it back on the floor, and finally empties it into his own purse (a metaphor for his indecisive philosophy of life).
 He then throws it away.
 Several other people see it and pass it around involuntarily until it gets back to the man who lost it in the first place, except that now it's empty.
 Meanwhile some ferocious fleas are attacking the audience and men start jumping up and down, disrupting the performance (a metaphor for how turbulent their humble life can be).
 The man who took the coins is Kihachi, and the child is Tomio, his only child (who has a patch on one eye).
 As he walks out of the room carrying his sleepy child on his shoulders, he is attracted to a young pretty and shy girl who played in the performance.
 She doesn't say a word to him, and his friend tells him to leave her alone.
 They meet her again later and this time she tells Kihachi that she has just lost her job and doesn't have any family.
 He replies that he has no wife and invites her to stay with them, despite the reproaches of his friend Jiro.
 The following morning the child, Tomio, hits his dad with a stick to wake him up so he won't be late for work.
 He then wears his uniform and walks to school, proud to be a good student and a good son.
 When the dad gets up, he learns that the good old woman who runs the restaurant, Otome, likes the new girl, Harue, and has given her a job.

 Kihachi works at a brewery with Jiro.
 He spends the day fantasying about Harue, who reminds him of his ex.
 Jiro reminds him that he is an "old man" and does not like Harue to start with.
 Kihachi takes a day off, wears his best kimono and approaches Harue at the restaurant.
 Later she plays with his son.
 She and the child then go to Jiro's room and clean it up.
 When Jiro arrives, he is not amused: he senses that Harue is in love with him, and tells her that she is making a fool of Kihachi.
 She responds that Kihachi is like an uncle to her, not like a husband.
 Later Otome asks to see Kihachi alone about Harue.
 Kihachi gets excited and sends his child to play outside (the child now has no patch on the eye anymore).
 Otome, however, wants to ask him something completely different: Harue is in love with Jiro, but Jiro seems to despise her, and Otome wants Kihachi to talk to him.
 Kihachi is hurt, but then accepts the mission.
 Jiro is stubborn and refuses to get married.
 Kihachi insists and the two get into an argument.
 From that day Kihachi becomes a different man: he drinks and skips work.
 Tomio is ashamed of his father when the other children make fun of him.
 At home Tomio, after crying alone, confronts his father and even beats him.
 Kihachi let Tomio punch him repeatedly in the head until the child bursts out crying.
 They hug, Kihachi asks to be forgiven and returns to his old good manners.
 The father is so happy that he gives Tomio a lot of money to spend whichever way he likes.
 Tomio buys a lot of candies and junk food and gets terribly sick.
 Jiro, who is still angry at Kihachi for their arguments over marrying Harue, leaves work and rushes to the house.
 He tells Kihachi that they need a doctor immediately.
 The doctor finds the child in critical conditions.
 Everybody helps: Harue behaves like a nurse to the child and the teacher comes to bring well-wishes from the other children.
 Kihachi doesn't have the money to pay the doctor's bills.
 Harue offers to find the money.
-Jiro is moved by Harue's kindness and confesses he loves her, but also reproaches her for trying to make money too fast (implying that women who do that become prostitutes).
+Jiro is moved by Harue's kindness and confesses he loves her, but also scolds her for trying to make money too fast (implying that women who do that become prostitutes).
 Jiro visits his friend who is a barber and borrows the money, offering in exchange to travel to a distant place where workers are in high demand.
 When the child gets well, Kihachi learns that his friend is about to leave and then the barber tells him why.
 Kihachi immediately offers to take his place, so Jiro can stay and marry Harue.
 The barber is moved by the general kindness of these people, willing to sacrifice for each other, and would forgo the debt, but Kihachi has decided and takes off after admonishing his child to be a good student and don't eat too many candies.
 He takes a ship and starts chatting with the other migrant workers.
 He gets nostalgic about his son and decides to swim back home with a smile on his face.

 4. La religione del nulla